akc42/MBChat/README.md

 The example of how to do external authentication against an SMF forum and provide the correct data to chat is given in the script remote/index.php.
-Although it is a PHP script the output returned is actually a javascript source file which either prevents the user continuing by redirecting to a backup page, or provides all the credentials necessary to provide chat with the information it needs to setup the rest if the system for the user.
+Although it is a PHP script the output returned is actually a javascript source file which either prevents the user continuing by redirecting to a backup page (location defined at the head of this script file), or provides all the credentials necessary to provide chat with the information it needs to setup the rest if the system for the user.

+The remote/count.php file is an example of how a remote site can find out how many people in chat.
+It needs telling where the login/count.php script is on the machine running chat.

 ## Using chat.